Changochen/TrinityCTF/README.md

-# TrinityCTF
+# Who are we
-CTF stuff by Trinity from Nanjing University
+CTFers from Nanjing University
+#Website
+111.231.0.137
+Our website is still in construction.